To be considered by the University of Birmingham you will need to meet our general entry requirements.

 Evidence is required of a 2.2 plus for GCSEs in English and Maths or equivalent.

 Two references will be required one academic and one professional.
-The references should provide supporting evidence in relation to the personal statement and suitability for the course.
+Your professional reference should preferably be someone who can comment on your suitability for working with children.
+The references should provide supporting evidence in relation to the personal statement and your suitability for the course.
 You will therefore need to approach your referees to ensure that you are able to provide current contact details.